gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### More packages included in default imports

-The set of default imports is now generated from the Gradle API.
+The set of default imports is now generated directly from the Gradle API.
 This means that the default imports now includes a number of additional packages that were not previously imported by default.
 These packages may contain classes that conflict with other imports present in your build scripts.

 ## External contributions